 Commonly called the “sago palm” or “king sago palm.”
-They resemble a palm – like the ponytail palm – but they are not a “cycad palm” or other any other palm just a cycad (Cycas revoluta).
+They resemble a palm – like the ponytail palm – but they are not a “cycad palm” or other any other palm just a cycad (Cycas revoluta) from the family Cycadaceae.

-The plant produces cones and bears attractive, palm-like feathery foliage making it very similar looking to palms, and tree ferns.
+The sago palm plant produces cones and bears attractive, palm-like feathery foliage making it very similar looking to palms, and tree ferns.

 Called a prehistoric plant, the sago provides strong natural defenses against predators and adapts to a wide variety of conditions.

 Take care if children or pets like dogs tamper with the plant as the leaves are toxic if ingested.
 Make sure you have the animal poison control center number handy.

 With minimal care, these rugged plants can last a lifetime and then some.

-Slow-growing and long-lived your plant may not bloom (produce a cone) in the first 15 years of its life or ever at all.
+Slow-growing and long-lived your sago palm may not bloom (produce a cone) in the first 15 years of its life or ever at all.